Taming the Dragon

 Next, we had a short 15 ft downclimb (the likely crux of the entire climb) and then a traverse right across some ledges.
 Right before the ledges end, there is a passage up and left through easy low 5th slabby then blocky terrain.

-After about 30 meters, we trended right, climbing an awkward mantle around a corner.
+After about 30 meters, we trended right, climbing an awkward mantle around a corner, squeezing through a gap.
 This leads to the final 5.6 crux, the twin finger/hand cracks.
 There’s a convenient piton to clip right at the end.
 It is like ringing the bell at the top of a route.
 Very satisfying.

 We arrived on the summit just as a dude showed up wearing a straw hat and carrying a walking stick!
 This was definitely the highlight of the trip.
 He was so stoked just to be up the mountain, regardless of route, technical difficulty, or speed.
 He didn’t complain one bit of the thousands of feet of loose sand in the Cascadian Couloir.
 In some ways, he reminded me of 17 year old Kyle – no fancy gear, expectations, just pure love of the mountains.
 The shitty Cascadian Couloir would have been the highlight of my summer back then.
 It was a good reminder about what truly matters in the mountains.
 I think that many of us alpine climbers – often hyper critical, opinionated, snobbish, and elitist – could learn something from the man in the straw hat.